Caudoviricetes

-Caudoviricetes is an class of viruses known as the tailed bacteriophages (cauda is Latin for "tail").
+Caudoviricetes is a class of viruses known as tailed viruses and head-tail viruses (cauda is Latin for "tail").
+It is the sole representative of its own phylum, Uroviricota (from ouros (ουρος), a Greek word for "tailed" + -viricota).
 Under the Baltimore classification scheme, the Caudoviricetes are group I viruses as they have double stranded DNA (dsDNA) genomes, which can be anywhere from 18,000 base pairs to 500,000 base pairs in length.
 The virus particles have a distinct shape; each virion has an icosahedral head that contains the viral genome, and is attached to a flexible tail by a connector protein.
 The order encompasses a wide range of viruses, many containing genes of similar nucleotide sequence and function.
 However, some tailed bacteriophage genomes can vary quite significantly in nucleotide sequence, even among the same genus.
-Due to their characteristic structure and possession of potentially homologous genes, it is believed these bacteriophages possess a common origin.
+Due to their characteristic structure and possession of potentially homologous genes, it is believed these viruses possess a common origin.

-There are 4 orders, 47 families, 98 subfamilies, 1197 genera, 3601 species in the class.
-This makes Caudoviricetes the most populous class among viruses, accounting for approximately 30% of all recognized virus species and nearly half of all virus genera.

 Infection

-Upon encountering a host bacterium, the tail section of the virion binds to receptors on the cell surface and delivers the DNA into the cell by use of an injectisome-like mechanism (an injectisome is a nanomachine that evolved for the delivery of proteins by type III secretion).
-The tail section of the virus punches a hole through the bacterial cell wall and plasma membrane and the genome passes down the tail into the cell.
+Upon encountering a host cell, the tail section of the virion binds to receptors on the cell surface and delivers the DNA into the cell by use of an injectisome-like mechanism (an injectisome is a nanomachine that evolved for the delivery of proteins by type III secretion).
+The tail section of the virus punches a hole through the cell wall and plasma membrane and the genome passes down the tail into the cell.
 Once inside the genes are expressed from transcripts made by the host machinery, using host ribosomes.
 Typically, the genome is replicated by use of concatemers, in which overlapping segments of DNA are made, and then put together to form the whole genome.